anwtn/functions-on-k8s/README.md

 This project provides:

-1. a simple Azure Function with a queue listener
+1. a simple Azure Function with a queue listener, and a HTTP function to add messages to the queue
-2. a set of instructions for deploying the function to a k8s cluster, optionally using AKS
+2. a set of instructions for deploying the function to a k8s cluster, optionally targeting AKS
-3. a test program for adding messages to the queue
+3. a demo of how the KEDA queue-based auto-scaling works

 ## Creating a function with a Docker file

-This step explains how to create a Docker enabled function.
+This first section explains how to create a Docker enabled function.

 You will need to have the Azure Function CLI installed to use the `func` tools.
-You can find the [Azure Functions Core Tools installation instructions here](https://docs.microsoft.com/en-us/azure/azure-functions/functions-run-local?tabs=windows%2Ccsharp%2Cbash#install-the-azure-functions-core-tools).

-Instructions for creating a [k8s enabled function can be found here](https://docs.microsoft.com/en-us/azure/azure-functions/functions-kubernetes-keda).
+[Instructions to install the Azure Functions Core Tools installation instructions can be found here](https://docs.microsoft.com/en-us/azure/azure-functions/functions-run-local?tabs=windows%2Ccsharp%2Cbash#install-the-azure-functions-core-tools), and [instructions for creating a k8s enabled function can be found here](https://docs.microsoft.com/en-us/azure/azure-functions/functions-kubernetes-keda).
+We will deep-dive into the end-to-end workflow for creating such a function app.

 The commands in this documentation are similar to what you will find in the [Azure Functions command line quick-start](https://docs.microsoft.com/en-us/azure/azure-functions/create-first-function-cli-csharp?tabs=azure-cli%2Cbrowser&source=docs), but are specific for creating a Dockerised function app.
+I would like to acknowledge that I have borrowed some of the [material from the Azure team blog](https://medium.com/microsoftazure/lifting-function-to-kubernetes-with-keda-e24de86fca2e)

 If you are developing in VS Code it is helpful to install the [Azure Functions extensions](https://docs.microsoft.com/en-us/azure/azure-functions/functions-develop-vs-code?tabs=csharp#install-the-azure-functions-extension).